Ansley22/Implement_Caesar_Cipher/README.md

 Implement Caesar Cipher

-Created a pyhton program that can encrypt and decrypt text using the Caesar Cipher Algorithm .
-Allow user to inout a message and a shift value to perform encryption and decryption
+Created a python program with a gui using Tkinter that can encrypt and decrypt text using the Caesar Cipher Algorithm .
+Allow user to input a message and a shift value to perform encryption and decryption